Self-Supervised Learning and Opportunistic Inference for Continuous Monitoring of Freezing of Gait in Parkinson's Disease: Related Work

 \section{Related Work}

-Prior work can be summarized into two categories including (1) self-supervised learning (SSL) for motion analysis; and (2) automatic detection of FoG events.\\ The SimCLR SSL technique was originally designed for computer vision tasks, ~\cite{chen2020simple}, but was later adapted for human activity recognition (HAR) using a transformer-based encoder method~\cite{khaertdinov2021contrastive}.
-Although MLPs are not popular for vision or language datasets, they are effective in making predictions on tabular health data ~\cite{mamun2023neonatal, 10331481}.
-Previous work also introduced transfer learning~\cite{10331481}, data augmentation technique and resampling, which are efficient in scenarios with limited labeled data~\cite{wang2022sensor}.
-The efficacy of self-supervised learning in medical time series analysis has been demonstrated, emphasizing its role in data augmentation and contrastive pair formation~\cite{liu2023self}.

 The detection of FoG events in PD has been the subject of extensive research, often involving multimodal datasets.
 In particular, prior work explored the effectiveness of different sensor modalities such as gait acceleration, electroencephalogram (EEG), electromyography (EMG), and skin conductance (SC) in FoG detections~\cite{zhang2022multimodal}.
 Furthermore, researchers used an LSTM-based model combining acceleration and synthetic EEG data~\cite{guo2022high}.

-Table~\ref{tab:pd.fog-literature} summarizes recent PD studies on FoG detection.
-LIFT-PD overcomes key limitations of these studies, such as limited generalizability, reliance on extensive labeled data, and high computational complexity.
-In contrast, our proposed method, LIFT-PD, addresses these limitations by introducing a self-supervised learning framework tailored for real-time FoG detection using a single accelerometer sensor.
+Previous work also introduced transfer learning~\cite{10331481}, data augmentation technique and resampling, which are efficient in scenarios with limited labeled data~\cite{wang2022sensor}.
+We can broadly categorize these prior works based on label usage into supervised learning approaches for motion analysis and weakly labeled approaches, including semi-supervised and self-supervised learning, for FoG detection.